Ozmodiar/nodesinblock/README.txt

 -------------
 1. Place this module directory in your modules folder (this will usually be "sites/all/modules/").
-2. Go to "administer -> build -> modules" and enable the module.
+2. Go to "modules" (admin/modules) and enable the module.

 Configuration:
 --------------
-Go to "administer -> settings -> nodesinblock"
+Go to "administer -> structure -> nodesinblock"

 Select how many blocks you want and which content types will benefit from this feature.
 After submitting this, two fieldsets will become available where you can change the block